rachit-insights/Gesture-Control-System/README.md

   Gestures:
     - Move Cursor: Move your index finger to control the cursor.
     - Left Click: Bring the index and middle fingers close together.
-## 🙏 Acknowledgements
-This project was inspired by the outstanding tutorials and educational content from [Murtaza Hassan](https://www.murtazahassan.com/), whose work in practical computer vision and real-time AI applications has been instrumental in shaping this implementation.

-Special thanks to the broader open-source community for libraries like MediaPipe, OpenCV, and other tools that make gesture-based interaction accessible and exciting to build.